COVID Vaccinations Get Slow Start for Youngest Texans

-Three weeks after approval for COVID vaccines for kids under five, Texas is reporting just 33,000 have received a first dose, less than two percent of the kids in that age group.
+Three weeks after approval for COVID vaccines for kids under five, Texas is reporting just 33,000 have received a first dose, fewer than 2% of the kids in that age group.

 According to Texas-based researcher Dr. Peter Hotez, it’s also part of a pattern.

-"It's not that it wasn't expected, because you know, here in the southern United States, states like Louisiana, Mississippi, we're a little better in Texas, but you know, we're looking at 11% of the five to 11-year-olds have been vaccinated.
-That's a big decline from the 12 to 17-year-olds,” said Hotez.
+"It's not that it wasn't expected, because you know, here in the southern United States, states like Louisiana, Mississippi, we're a little better in Texas, but you know, we're looking at 11% of the 5- to 11-year-olds have been vaccinated.
+That's a big decline from the 12- to 17-year-olds,” said Hotez.

-Hotez said he expects to see little progress headed into fall, even as covid cases among youth increased by more than 50 percent week over week in Dallas County and Cook Children’s reported a 31 percent positivity rate.
+Hotez said he expects to see little progress headed into fall, even as COVID cases among youth increased by more than 50% week over week in Dallas County and Cook Children’s reported a 31% positivity rate.

 "People ignore the fact that more than 1,200 children have died from COVID-19 and there have been thousands and thousands of hospitalizations, and not to mention the prospect of long COVID among children,” he said.